waringer/eufy-security-webclient/README.md

 3. Click "Start Video" to begin streaming
 4. Use the control buttons or keyboard shortcuts for PTZ and presets
 5. Click "Config" to adjust transcoding settings in real-time (if available)
+6. Use the theme toggle button (🔆/🌙) to switch between light and dark mode

 **Note**: Device selection is locked while video is streaming to prevent conflicts.
 Stop the video before switching devices.